 It wasn’t a crop flop, but I’d definitely call it a seasonal failure when our garden arches collapsed in heavy storm winds!
 I had trained cucumbers and tomatoes on large walk-under arches at the end of our raised beds.
 They were stunning, until a massive thunderstorm with gales from an unusual direction bent the rods.
 That’s what I get for using cheap arches.
 Oh well!
 It won’t stop me from trying again, but I will be more careful about the materials next time.

 Last but never least, a little update on our furfamily.
 Our dogs loved having their grandparents here for a visit during the summer months.
 We even managed to squeeze everyone in for some pet-friendly road trips!
 Through the autumn lockdown, we’ve all been at home.
 Having their Dad around while working from home has been an interesting change for the boys.
 They won’t be keen on returning to our usual family routine, but Humphrey will love being back to off-lead areas and social time with his dog pals.
 Oli is feeling his age, but still happy.
 We’re taking things slowly and treasuring the time we have together.
-Dog lovers can follow our boys on Instagram at DalmatianDIY and via their blog.
+Dog lovers can follow our boys on Instagram and via their blog.

 Lockdown Garden Love and Gratitide